baraveze/D365/Doc/DatamigrationTool-CLI.md

 ## Step 7: Verify Data Migration
-Once the import process is complete, verify that the data was successfully migrated:
+Once the import process is complete, verify that the data was successfully migrated.

 ## Optional: Automating with Scripts
 If you plan to migrate data regularly, consider creating a script to automate the export/import steps.